querqy/querqy-docs/docs/source/smui/index.rst

    SMUI v1.5.0 screenshot

 SMUI is a tool for managing Solr-based onsite search.
-It provides a web user interface for maintaining rules for query rewriting based on the Querqy Solr plugin for query rewriting.
-Please see `querqy <https://github.com/renekrie/querqy>`__ for the installation of Querqy.
+It provides a web user interface for maintaining and deploying rules for query rewriting based on the Querqy Solr plugin for query rewriting.
+Please see `Querqy <https://github.com/renekrie/querqy>`__ for the installation of Querqy.

 .. |SMUI Build Status (on Travis CI)| image:: https://travis-ci.org/querqy/smui.svg?branch=master